Your law firm’s website won’t attract new clients if no one sees it.

 Studies have found that PPCs garner about a quarter of the clicks made on the results page.

 If you use a PPC, though, your site gets flagged as an advertisement, deterring savvy internet users.

 Additionally, PPCs are notoriously bad at turning leads into customers: In the legal field, only 4% of the people who click on your site end up turning into clients, making all of that ad spending fruitless.

-A legal blog improves your ranking, converts clicks into clients, and enhances your reputation in the legal field.
+Quality legal content improves your ranking, converts clicks into clients, and enhances your reputation in the legal field.

-A legal blog is a useful way to fill your law firm’s website with quality content on your area of practice is crucial for securing those online leads.
-As search engines note the relevance and importance of your words for certain queries, they will promote your site in the rankings, making legal blogs a great way to optimize your site for search engines.
+Filling your law firm’s website with quality content on your area of practice is crucial for securing those online leads.
+As search engines note the relevance and importance of your site’s content for certain queries, they will promote your site in the rankings so it can be seen by more people.

-But search engine optimization (SEO) isn’t the only way legal blogs perform.
-Interested clients are impressed by quality blogging, making them more likely to pick up the phone, call your office, and hire your firm to solve their legal problem.
+But search engine optimization (SEO) isn’t the only way legal content performs.
+It can also impress interested clients, making them more likely to pick up the phone, call your office, and hire your firm to solve their legal problem.

 Laypeople aren’t the only ones who are impressed.
-Other attorneys and in-house counsel routinely cite legal blogs as a factor in whether they make a referral or hire outside help for their organization.
+Other attorneys and in-house counsel routinely cite a website’s legal content as a factor in whether they make a referral or hire outside help for their organization.